lutece-platform/lutece-dev-plugin-example/README.md

 This tutorial aims at creating a plugin working on Lutece by means of plugin WIZARD which ensure easy project skeleton making.

-You have to install the following environnement on your comuter :
+You have to install the following environnement on your computer :